Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 }, []);
 ```

-With the player instance ready the controls of the player can be created.
+With the player instance ready the controls of the player can be added.

 ## Player Controls